Healthy Homes Assessment Flaxmere

 Home Assessments Flaxmere for Rental Properties

-There are numerous concerns you should look for during an house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are many concerns to be able to examine when conducting an house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
+A few examples are:

-The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy solutions ruling can be extremely costly for property managers and landlords.
-For specialist guidance, contact us today and book your rental properties house assessment.
+The repercussions of not having an Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can be extremely costly for landlords and property managers.
+For professional advice, call today and book your rental properties house evaluation.

 home assessments for rental properties